PARTNERS2

 People with schizophrenia and bipolar disorder often live very different lives from the general population.
 Around 66% live in poverty and isolation, most rate their quality of life as poor, and only 12% are employed.
 These disparities are related to poor mental health, the side effects of medicines on both physical and mental functioning and ongoing prejudices towards mental illness.

 Previous research suggests that many individuals with lower levels of need have minimal and poorly co-ordinated primary (GP) and secondary (specialist community mental health service) care.
 Service users and professionals often feel that too much focus is placed on medication rather than wider aspects of health and societal life.
 Once stabilised on medication, services don’t always then focus on supporting these individuals to take the next steps in their recovery and fulfil their potential.
-PARTNERS2 aims to help primary care and community based mental health services work more closely together and focus on such aims.
+PARTNERS2 aimed to help primary care and community based mental health services work more closely together and focus on such aims.

 Aims